chaos-polymtl/lethe/doc/source/examples/multiphysics/dam-break-VOF/dam-break-VOF.rst

         set output path                    = ./Output/
         set subdivision                    = 1
     end

+Make sure to create a directory named `Output` in the same directory you are calling the solver from.

 The ``multiphysics`` subsection enables to turn on `(true)` and off `(false)`` the physics of interest.
 Here ``VOF`` and